 In addition, she has created wearable performance art works such human gesture recognition to generate music in real-time and environment-responsive costumes.
 She has presented at Android Builders Summit, Design West (formerly known as the Embedded Systems Conference), and OSCON.
 Her educational background includes a BS in Computer Engineering from University of Illinois-Urbana and MBA from San Jose State University.

-Luis is a Lead Application Developer at Capital One, making apps to help change how people interact with their money.
-He is a Glass Explorer and loves the device as well as Android and iOS.
-Read his blogs about them at luisdelarosa.com.
+Luis is the Director of Technology for savvy apps, a boutique agency that creates Android and iOS apps.
+He is passionate about Android and blogs at luisdelarosa.com.
 He has led software development teams for more than a decade and loves to share his knowledge with his teammates.
-Luis is also active on StackOverflow so he can help other programmers around the world and give back to the community.
+He is also active on StackOverflow so he can help other programmers around the world and give back to the community.

-Prior to mobile, he had been creating Java applications throughout his entire career, leading the development of webMethods Developer, an enterprise-level IDE for B2B integration.
+Prior to Android, he has been creating Java applications throughout his entire career, leading the development of webMethods Developer, an enterprise-level IDE for B2B integration.
 It was originally written in Java Swing with a custom application framework, and was migrated to leverage the Eclipse framework as a series of plug-ins and features.
-As a result, he is very comfortable with Glass and Android Eclipse-based SDK.
+As a result, he is very comfortable with the ADT plug-in.

 He lives in the Washington D.C.
 Metro area with his wife and six boys.
-In his spare time, he plays video games with his eldest sons.
+In his spare time, he builds LEGO creations and plays video games with his eldest sons.

 Mike is an Emerging Technology Lead at Roundarch Isobar.
 Since getting his hands on Google Glass, he has created a variety of native applications to explore new use cases for this wearable technology.
 He has contributed a series of open-source projects to the community so that other developers could get a head start on native Glass development prior to the release of the GDK.
 He has also explored smartwatch development and is a general wearable enthusiast.
 Previously, Mike worked on the Nook Color, Nook for Android, and a variety of independent mobile projects.